How to make a DIY Jigsaw Table (Step by Step Guide)

 DIY Jigsaw Table

-The jigsaw table I am building can be easily mounted on a benchtop using clamps which gives the build better stability and reduces vibrations.
+The jigsaw table I’m crafting can be securely clamped to a benchtop, enhancing stability and minimizing vibrations.
 The bigger size of the table allows for the accommodating of larger pieces of wood.
-The arm with the blade guides can be mounted both from the back and from the side, which also makes it possible to cut long pieces of wood.
-And besides everything, the jigsaw table is easily portable.
+The arm with the blade guides can be mounted both from the back and from the side, which also makes it easier to cut long pieces of wood.
+Plus, its portability is a bonus.

 Table of Contents

-1. Is jigsaw the same as scroll saw?
+1. Is a jigsaw the same as a scroll saw?

 2. How to change a blade on a jigsaw table?

-3. How much blade above table when using a jigsaw?
+3. How much blade is needed above the table when using a jigsaw?

 4. Safety precautions while working on a jigsaw table